mhoogveld/check_cisco_ip_sla/README.md

 corresponding SLA will go down which this plugin can monitor.
 This is just one example, however SLAs can be configured for various other tasks.
 For more info on IP SLA's, see the manual for your Cisco device on IP SLA's.
 An example is [the manual for a Cisco 4500 series](http://www.cisco.com/c/en/us/td/docs/switches/lan/catalyst4500/12-2/44sg/configuration/guide/Wrapper-44SG/swipsla.html)
-At the moment, only rtt-type echo and pathEcho are supported and tested (aka icmp-echo and path-echo).
-Other types (like jitter) need to be implemented or at least tested.
+At the moment, rtt-types echo, pathEcho and jitter are supported and tested (aka icmp-echo, path-echo and udp-jitter).
+Other types need to be implemented or at least tested.
 Suggestions and/or help is always welcome.

 ## Changelist